Founded in 1874 and still thriving today

 The buildings in the historic core, mostly built prior to World War I, all have porches and there are virtually no cars on the streets.
 The few cars that we saw in our five days were coming to our hotel or just making a rare trip for provisions.
 Very few houses had parking, and if they did it was usually well hidden.
 The roads are narrow and the predominant vistas are of nature, greenery, and flowers, and people walking, biking, or sitting on porches.

-This is one place that we can't "start with the sidewalks" because there aren't that many of them.
-People walk, ride, and jog in the streets, and the few vehicles there are must drive 12mph.
+This is one place twhere all the streets are basically, ...Sidewalks.
+People walk, stroll, ride bikes, and jog in the streets, and the few vehicles that need to be there must drive 12mph.

 The Main Square